gm2552/spring-smtp-gateway/README.md

 tanzu apps workloads create -f ./smtp-gateway/config/workload.yaml
 ```

-Optionally, the accelerator creates a `workloads.yaml` in the root directory that can be used to deploy all micro-services.
+Optionally, the accelerator creates a `workloads.yaml` in the K8s directory that can be used to deploy all micro-services.
 This can be applied using the `kubectl` command.

 ```
 kubectl apply -f workloads.yaml